icoric4/car-insurance-analysis/README.md

 ```
 python analyze.py
 ```
+This command generates analysis in form of figures saved in [figures](figures/) folder.

 The analysis script will perform various calculations and generate insights regarding pricing differences among insurers, demographic breakdowns, location,